What to say if she has a boyfriend?

 *** Okay this may never happen but it’s still worth doing!
 Think of the bigger picture!

 Ok, the fact that after speaking to you for ten really enjoyable flirty minutes and then not being able to take her on a date is annoying.
 I get asked often ‘why do women flirt with men when they’re taken’.
 I would answer this by saying that people have different definitions of ‘flirting’.
 Your version of ‘flirting’ with her could be her version of ‘being friendly’.

 And of course, some PEOPLE (not just women) can be a bit relaxed about their relationship status.
 Some people cheat.
 Some people flirt to get an ego boost.
 People aren’t perfect.
 But as I explained earlier, this isn’t intended to be malicious.

 So what to say if she has a boyfriend that comes as a ‘surprise’ to you?
 I would be playful.
 Playfulness diffuses tension.
 It also allows you to ‘vent’ in a way that isn’t hostile towards her.

-3. Sincere intentions.
 Imagine if you meet a woman, really click, sparks are flying and then (with hesitation/an apologetic tone) she tells you she has a boyfriend.

-In a perfect world when a relationship begins to dissolve, or isn’t ‘right’ people would have that realization and choose to be single.
-Unfortunately relationships are a lot more complicated than that.
-The decision to be single – particularly for women who are so stigmatized for being single – isn’t easy.
+In a perfect world when a relationship begins to dissolve or isn’t ‘right’ people would have that realization and choose to be single.
+Unfortunately, relationships are a lot more complicated than that.
+The decision to be single – particularly for women so stigmatised for being single – isn’t easy.
 The path forwards often isn’t clear and sometimes it does take getting some ‘feels’ for someone else for people to wake up and realize what they want.